offen/deployment/README.md

 cp offen.env.template offen.env
 ```

-Once you have populated these files with your specific config, you are ready to start the setup:
+Once you have populated the file with your specific config, you are ready to start the setup:

 ```sh
 ./deploy.sh